 Perenco started operating in Colombia in 1993, when the company acquired assets in the Los Llanos Basin.
 Eleven years later, the presence of the company was enhanced with the acquisition of Petrobras Colombia (PEC).

-In Colombia, the operated and undeveloped production of Perenco now exceeds 21,000 BOEPD.
+In Colombia, the operated production of Perenco now exceeds 21,000 BOEPD.

 In 2014, Perenco acquired the Colombian assets of Petrobras, including interests in 11 exploration and onshore production blocks, as well as interests in the Colombia and Alto Magdalena pipelines.
 In Tolima, the Guando field is one of the three greatest discoveries made in Colombia over the last 15 years.